-Use technology to enhance education and stimulate imagination of students in Tanzania while respecting and incorporating values of the local culture — especially cooperation over competition, community over the individual, modesty over pride, and spirituality over materiality.
+Use technology to enhance education and stimulate imaginations of students in underdeveloped countries while respecting and incorporating values of the local culture — especially cooperation over competition, community over the individual, modesty over pride, and spirituality over materiality.

-All students in Tanzania experiencing the joys of technology: efficient production, easy access to information, and communication with others
+All students in underdeveloped countries experiencing the joys of technology: efficient production, easy access to information, and communication with others

 Board of Directors

 Matt Cohen is a partner at Curcio & Cohen, CPA’s, P.C.
 Matthew joined the firm in 1995.
 He specializes in auditing and financial statement preparation, planning and tax services for corporations, partnerships and individuals, handling traditional attest functions, due diligence examinations for banking institutions and special non-attest engagements.
 Internally, Matthew heads the firm’s peer review committee and internal monitoring program.
 Matthew is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
 He is a graduate of Brooklyn College.

 Janice Lathen was inspired to start Powering Potential in 2006 during a school visit in the Karatu District of Tanzania which was part of a safari vacation.
 After introducing herself in Swahili, she was overwhelmed by the students’ expression of appreciation and the heartfelt connection she experienced.
 Janice has been an entrepreneur throughout her career.
 Prior to starting Powering Potential, she managed her computer consulting business in New York City, specializing in training.
 Previously, she worked as an actress and a model after receiving a B.A. degree in Communications and Theater from the College of St. Benedict in Minnesota.

 Zach is a Wealth Management Associate at Clearfront Advisory, an independent, boutique financial advisory firm located in New York City.
 He supports the firm’s Managing Principal,